PolarisSS13/Polaris/code/modules/ai/README.md

 re/calculating an A* path (if the mob uses A*), or running a complicated tension assessment to determine how brave the mob is feeling.
-This is the same delay used for certain tasks in the old implementation, but it is less noticable due to the mob appearing to do things inbetween those two seconds.
+This is the same delay used for certain tasks in the old implementation, but it is less noticeable due to the mob appearing to do things inbetween those two seconds.

-The purpose of having two tracks is to allow for 'fast' and 'slow' actions to be more easily encapsulated, and ensures that all ai_holders are syncronized with each other, as opposed to having individual tick counters inside all of the ai_holder instances.
+The purpose of having two tracks is to allow for 'fast' and 'slow' actions to be more easily encapsulated, and ensures that all ai_holders are synchronized with each other, as opposed to having individual tick counters inside all of the ai_holder instances.
 It should be noted that handle_tactics() is always called first, before handle_strategicals() every two seconds.